 Just imagine all the 54 or so countries in Africa coming together to form one big community.
-Imagine a United States of Africa and imagine the power and strength such a unity could bring.
-Just imagine Africa without all these meaningless borders.
-Just imagine Africa whereby goods and services flow freely from one state to another.
-Just imagine an Africa without all these barriers and imagine the market boom and prosperity such a unity could bring.
+Imagine a "United States of Africa" and imagine the power and strength such a unity could bring.
+Imagine Africa without all these meaningless borders and imagine Africa whereby goods and services flow freely from one corner to rest.
+Imagine the economy boom and prosperity such a unity could bring.

-Also, despite the numerous war crimes in his name, the late Muammar Gaddafi was another great believer in this idea of a United States of Africa.
+Also, despite the numerous war crimes in his name, the late Colonel Muammar Gaddafi of Libya was another great believer in this idea of a "United States of Africa".
 Although he couldn't do much to achieve this goal, he believed in it and preached about it at least towards the end of his reign.

-Nigeria is Africa's most populous country and a "mini "United States on its own with about 36 different states living together.
-Muammar Gaddafi is a great believer in a United Africa so I thought Moammar Gaddafi would love such a "unity" in Nigeria.
-However, somewhere in 2010, Moammar Gaddafi the believer in Unity made a very strange suggestion.
+Nigeria is Africa's most populous country and a mini "United States" of its own with about 36 different states under its government.
+As I mentioned above, the late Muammar Gaddafi of Libya was a great believer in this idea of a "United Africa".
+In other words, I thought Muammar Gaddafi would love such a "unity" in Nigeria.
+However, somewhere in March 2010, Muammar Gaddafi made a very strange suggestion.
 According to Gaddafi, Nigeria must be divided into two separate countries.
-What on earth could make such a great believer in Unity say such a thing?
+What on earth could make such a great believer in African unity say such a thing?

-The numerous peace agreements did not solve the problem (clashes between Muslims in the north and Christians in the south).
-The numerous peace talks were almost a waste of time in Sudan.
-The political and religious talks even worsened the situation in Sudan.
+The numerous peace agreements did not solve the problem (clashes between Muslims in the north and Christians in the south) in Sudan.
+The numerous peace talks were almost a waste of time in Sudan's case.
+The political and religious talks in some cases, even worsened the situation in Sudan.
 We all know what happened in Darfur.
-Darfur was just part of the problem.
+The Darfur genocide in Sudan did not happen overnight.
 Several innocent people continued to die for no fault of theirs at all.
-And at the end of the day, there was no other option than to divide Sudan into two (Muslims in the north and Christians in the south).
+So, at the end of the day, there was no other option than to split Sudan into two countries with Muslims in the north and Christians in the south.

-There is a similar situation in Nigeria.
-Throughout history, there've been several clashes between Muslims in the northern parts of Nigeria and Christians in the south and anytime such clashes arise, 100s if not thousands of innocent people lose their lives and livelihoods.
+There is a similar situation in Nigeria today.
+Throughout history, there've been several clashes between Muslims in the northern parts of Nigeria and Christians in the southern parts.
+And anytime such clashes arise, 100s if not thousands of innocent people lose their lives and livelihoods.